 After almost a decade of writing fiction every day, I’ve decided to slow down.
 There are several reasons, but I think it can be summed up best by something I heard at a family dinner recently: “If you hate it, why do it?”

 I don’t hate writing.
 Far from.
-In fact, I’m finding that my current novel is some of the best work I’ve done yet.
+I’m finding that my current novel is some of the best work I’ve done yet.
 And I’m beginning to wonder if that’s not a direct result of slowing down.

 This is far from certain.
 It could just be that I’m continuing to improve over time.
 Regardless, I’ve gone from writing seven days a week to about four, which is allowing me to spend more time mulling over scenes while simultaneously leaving me a lot less frustrated.

 I can usually turn out a complete manuscript in a year (including four or so drafts).
 This new schedule means it’s going to take almost two, and that delays my next shot at getting an agent.
-That’s the real crux of the issue.
+That’s the real crux of this issue.
 But I’ve started to think agents don’t want what I’m writing.
 And that could be what’s slowing me down.
 I’m not only second-guessing what I write but whether or not I even want to be a writer.

 Even if pessimism concerning my prospects is the driving force behind this slowdown, I’m feeling pretty good about my decision.
-I don’t feel rushed, so I’m able to savor the work.
+I don’t feel as rushed, so I’m able to savor the work.
 And, oddly enough, with the writing a little less crammed into every corner of my life, it feels more like a priority.

-That may sound strange, but I find that reserving Monday, Tuesday, Thursday, and Friday at 6:30 AM as my writing time gives the activity precedence and frees me up to think about other things (besides my lack of success with agents) the rest of the day.
+That may sound contradictory, but I find that reserving Monday, Tuesday, Thursday, and Friday at 6:30 AM as my writing time gives the activity precedence and frees me up to think about other things (besides my lack of success with agents) for the rest of the day.

 photo: Matthew T. Rader